AJC Goldman Fellowship

 For a list of all AJC offices, please click here.

-Stipend: Fellows will receive a $3,000 stipend and all major travel expenses will be covered, as will most costs associated with attending ACCESS Summit and AJC Global Forum.
+Stipend: Fellows will receive a minimum $3,300 stipend (before withholding tax) and all major travel expenses will be covered, as will most costs associated with attending ACCESS Track and AJC Global Forum.
 AJC will try to help Fellows find affordable housing, but costs of living must be taken into consideration by Fellows during the selection process.

 Who Should Apply?
 AJC's Goldman Fellowship Program is open to undergraduates in their junior or senior years, and students in graduate and professional schools.
 Students can come from a broad range of academic backgrounds.
 Important qualities we look for are an excitement to engage the world through a Jewish lens, a passion for making a difference, an interest in exploring American Jewish identity, good ideas, and willingness to work hard.